 AI is better at diagnosing life-threatening diseases than humans

 Speaking of AI in the medical field, artificial intelligence is reportedly better than humans at diagnosing cancer.
 Of course, it’s not a competition.
-AI and human doctors work together to improve the accuracy of diagnoses and secure the best prognosis.
+Human doctors and AI can work together to improve the accuracy of diagnoses and secure the best prognosis.
 AI can even analyze an unborn child’s genome to predict health problems and characteristics.

 AI is a not-so-secret weapon in the fight against climate change